Michigan teen charged in Oxford High School shooting

 OXFORD TOWNSHIP, Mich.
-(AP) — A 15-year-old boy was charged Wednesday with murder, terrorism and other counts for a shooting that killed four fellow students and injured others at Michigan’s Oxford High School.
+(AP) — A 15-year-old boy was charged with murder and terrorism for a shooting that killed four fellow students and injured others at a Michigan high school, authorities said Wednesday, revealing that his parents were summoned just a few hours before the bloodshed.

-Charges against Ethan Crumbley were announced Wednesday, a few hours after authorities reported the death of a fourth teen from the school in southeastern Michigan.
-Crumbley is charged as an adult with one count of terrorism causing death, four counts of first-degree murder and seven counts assault with intent to murder.

-Prosecutor Karen McDonald did not reveal a possible motive for the shooting Tuesday at Oxford High School, located in a community of about 22,000 people roughly 30 miles (48 kilometers) north of Detroit.
-However, she said prosecutors are “confident” they can show the crime was premeditated.
+No motive was offered by Oakland County authorities, a day after violence at Oxford High School, roughly 30 miles (50 kilometers) north of Detroit.
+But prosecutor Karen McDonald said the shooting was premeditated, based on a “mountain of digital evidence” collected by police.

-Deputies rushed to the school around lunch time and arrested the suspect in a hallway within minutes.
-He put his hands in the air as deputies approached, Oakland County Sheriff Michael Bouchard said late Tuesday at a news conference.

-The boy’s father on Friday bought the 9 mm Sig Sauer used in the shooting, Bouchard said.
-He did not know why the man bought the semi-automatic handgun, which his son had been posting pictures of and practicing shooting, Bouchard said.
+“He deliberately brought the handgun that day with the intent to murder as many students as he could,” assistant prosecutor Marc Keast said in successfully arguing for no bail and a transfer to jail from a juvenile facility.

+Earlier, Sheriff Mike Bouchard told reporters that Crumbley’s parents were called to the school Tuesday “for behavior in the classroom that was concerning.”
+The teen remained in school, and the shooting occurred a few hours later.

-The four students who were killed were identified as 16-year-old Tate Myre, 14-year-old Hana St. Juliana, 17-year-old Madisyn Baldwin and 17-year-old Justin Shilling, who died Wednesday.
+Keast said in court that Crumbley entered a bathroom with a backpack and came out holding a semi-automatic handgun, firing at students while moving down the hallway.
+The four students who were killed were identified as 16-year-old Tate Myre, 14-year-old Hana St. Juliana, 17-year-old Madisyn Baldwin and 17-year-old Justin Shilling.

-Bouchard said Myre died in a patrol car as a deputy tried to get him to an emergency room.

-A teacher who received a graze wound to the shoulder left the hospital, but seven students ranging in age from 14 to 17 remained hospitalized through the night with gunshot wounds, he said.
+Bouchard didn’t offer details about what had troubled school officials.
+He said investigators believe the gun was already in school.

+“There is nothing that he could have faced that would warrant senseless, absolutely brutal violence on other kids,” the sheriff said.

 After the attack, authorities learned of social media posts about threats of a shooting at the roughly 1,700-student school.
 The sheriff stressed how crucial it is for such tips to be sent to authorities, while also cautioning against spreading social media rumors before a full investigation.